ARMmbed/mbed-os-example-blinky/README.md

 $ mbed compile -S
 ```

+## Expected output
+The LED on your target turns on and off every 500 milliseconds.

 ## Troubleshooting
 If you have problems, you can review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.